guilatrova/latrovacommits-articles/posts/2021/2021-07-01-project-tryceratops/post.en-us.md

 ```

 Once I set some decorators like `@click.option` I had to receive and manage specific arguments which reflects the options I defined.
 It's indeed simple.
-The annoying part was to figure out how to use some options (The documentation is not clear).
+The annoying part was to figure out how to use some options (the documentation is not clear).

 It took me a while to find out:

-- `is_flag` can be used instead of some boolean option.
+- `is_flag` should be used instead of a boolean option.
 - if you want to allow multiple arguments you have to set different attributes. `nargs=-1` for the main argument and `multiple=True` for options.
 Not intuitive.

 ### Supporting `pre-commit`

-I love [`pre-commit`](https://pre-commit.com/), it ensures that I'm not commiting some sort of code that will be a problem on CI and some other small improvements like end of line and trailing whitespace.
-I wanted to promote the same feature for devs to benefit from this as well, so now Tryceratops supports it.
+I love [`pre-commit`](https://pre-commit.com/), it ensures that I'm not commiting some sort of code that will be a problem on CI, that I'm using all assigned vars, that all imports are in use, and that some other small improvements like end-of-line and trailing whitespace are clean.
+I wanted to promote the same feature for devs to benefit from this as well.

 It's indeed very simple, I just had to create a file named: [`pre-commit-hooks.yaml`](https://github.com/guilatrova/tryceratops/blob/main/.pre-commit-hooks.yaml) with the following: